What is the LibX Toolbar?

-LibX 2.0 is not currently compatible with Firefox v.
+LibX 2.0 is not with Firefox v.
 56 and above (as of 11/14/2017).
 Until software updates are completed, we recommend using the Google Chrome browser on Windows, Linux, and Macintosh OS.
 To upload, click the link for your chosen web browser and select: University of Maine Edition (id:26C70366) and follow the onscreen instructions.
 Please note, LibX no longer supports Internet Explorer.

 In lieu of the LibX Toolbar—currently unavailable for mobile browsers and Firefox (v.
 56 and up)—students, faculty, and staff may wish to utilize the Single Sign-On feature of myUMainePortal to access paid subscription resources.
 Simply login, and navigate to Library web resources by clicking on the Fogler Library icon on the myCampus LaunchPad.

 As of November 14, 2017, this application is not compatible with Firefox v.
 56 and above.
 Updates will be posted as they become available.

 A book title can have different ISBNs for the paperback, the hardcover, even for different editions.
 LibX supports OCLC’s xISBN service; you can find a book, given an ISBN, even if the library holds this book under a different ISBN.

 LibX is distributed under the Mozilla Public License.
 The copyright is held jointly by Annette Bailey and Virginia Tech.